According to a report by Nielsen, seventy-three percent of eco-friendly millennials are willing to pay more for sustainable goods and services.

-73 percent of Millennials are willing to pay more for sustainable goods and services, according to a report by Nielsen.
-Millennials have grown up at a time when climate change has been at the forefront of national and international conversations, and knowing that they’ll likely be the first generation to feel its effects, many of them have made sustainability one of the main considerations in their financial decisions.
+Millennials have grown up at a time when climate change has been at the forefront of national and international conversations.
+Knowing that they’ll likely be the first generation to feel its effects, many of them have made sustainability one of the primary considerations in their financial decisions.

 To learn more about how you can help your business become more eco-friendly, you can sign up for a business energy audit.
-To incentivize businesses to do so, most states have utility-sponsored programs that provide no-cost energy audits to help businesses update heating insulation, replace old light bulbs, seal leaky pipes and drafty cracks, and learn the energy ratings for their appliances.
+To incentivize companies to become more eco-friendly, most states have utility-sponsored programs that provide no-cost energy audits to help businesses update heating insulation, replace old light bulbs, seal leaky pipes and drafty cracks, and learn the energy ratings for their appliances.

 For example, an energy audit may reveal that some of your appliances need to be replaced with new, energy-efficient ones.
-In such a case, the appliance updating recommendations made by the auditors may be subject to a partial or even full coverage by your state.
+In such a case, the appliance updating recommendations made by the auditors may be subject to partial or even complete coverage by your state.

 Another great way to encourage people to recycle more is by using recycled products in your business.
 For instance, you can switch to post-consumer waste products such as packaging, printing paper, napkins, and toilet paper.
 Similarly, you can reduce the carbon footprint of your construction projects by using recycled construction materials.
-For example, when redesigning your workplace, you can save a few trees by using newspaper wood instead of regular wood.
+For example, you can save a few trees by using newspaper wood instead of regular wood when redesigning your workplace.

 If you want to install solar panels in your business, your project will be granted a federal tax credit of up to 30 percent, and other state-based reward programs and incentives will cover some of the remaining costs.
+Pairing your solar installation with a hydrogen storage system could allow you to maximize your renewable energy utilization.
+The surplus of solar energy can be transformed into hydrogen, a safely storable and transportable asset that can be sold on the market.
+That’s right.
 Some states may even allow you to sell your excess energy to local utilities, giving your business an extra revenue stream.

-If you want to be part of the solution to the environmental crisis, you must implement more green processes aimed at boosting efficiency and reducing waste in your business.
+If you want to be part of the solution to the environmental crisis, you must implement more green processes to boost efficiency and reduce waste in your business.
 Making your company more eco-friendly will be good for the environment, your reputation, and ultimately your bottom line.

 Would you like to contribute a post?